Basic Approach

 Support for the White Logistics Movement

-ENEOS has supported the White Logistics movement since 2019 and JX Nippon Mining & Metals has supported the movement since 2020.
+ENEOS has supported the White Logistics movement since 2019 and JX Advanced Metals has supported the movement since 2020.
 This movement seeks to improve the productivity of truck transport, increase the efficiency of logistics and distribution, and ensure comfortable work environments for women and seniors.
 Both companies have submitted voluntary action declarations under this movement.

 - 1.Proposals and cooperation for improving logistics and distribution